Red Wing (song)

-"Red Wing" is a popular song written in 1907 with music by F.A Mills and lyrics by Thurland Chattaway.
+"Red Wing" is a popular song written in 1907 with music by Kerry Mills and lyrics by Thurland Chattaway.
 Mills adapted the music of the verse from Robert Schumann's piano composition "The Happy Farmer, Returning From Work" from his 1848 Album for the Young, Opus 68.
 The song tells of a young Indian girl's loss of her sweetheart who has died in battle.